garyyee/WOA7015-Project/README.md

 ## Objective
 To investigate the feasibility of estimating heart rate in neonates using respiratory signals, as a non-intrusive alternative to ECG and pulse oximetry.

+## Literature Review
+1. Non-invasive sensor methods used in monitoring newborn babies after birth, a clinical perspective
+2. Heart Rate Monitoring in Newborn Babies: A Systematic Review
+3. Wearable technology for baby monitoring: a review
+4. EEG, behavioural and physiological recordings following a painful procedure in human neonates